BIG Opportunity for Climate Action April 18th

 Newly Available Revenue from Reduced Utility Taxes Should Help Colstrip

-NorthWestern should put this unexpected and unallocated revenue toward a Colstrip community transition fund, cleaning up the polluted groundwater around the town, and mitigating any ratepayer impacts due to an accelerated depreciation schedule for Unit 4.
+NorthWestern should put this unexpected and unallocated revenue toward a Colstrip community transition fund.
 Other Colstrip co-owners have already set aside funds for community transition.
 As the home state utility, NorthWestern has an obligation to help with Colstrip’s transition as well.